sbt/website/src/reference/04-Detailed-Topics/03-Dependency-Management/02-Dependency-Management-Flow.md

 Dependency Management Flow
 --------------------------

-0.12.1 addresses several issues with dependency management.
+sbt 0.12.1 addresses several issues with dependency management.
 These fixes were made possible by specific, reproducible examples, such as a situation where the resolution cache got out of date (gh-532).
 A brief summary of the current work flow with dependency management in sbt